-Last week, I wrote about How to restart a single container with docker-compose.
+Last week, I wrote about How to restart a single container with Docker Compose.
 The approach is manual, hence will be repetitive and error-prone.
-And since we want to automate almost everything as a DevOps egineer, today I’ll show you a better way of handling unhealthy containers.
+And since we want to automate almost everything as a DevOps engineer, today I’ll show you a better way of handling unhealthy containers.

 - Docker Compose

 A few days ago, I found this popular Docker image with around 107 millions docker pulls, so I thought to myself, this must be it.
 Lightweight, simple, straight-to-the-point solution.

 docker run -d \ --name autoheal \ --restart=always \ -e AUTOHEAL_CONTAINER_LABEL=all \ -v /var/run/docker.sock:/var/run/docker.sock \ willfarrell/autoheal